akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ### Testing the parameters

 Let's test that the two parameter we've created actually work.
-To do this, drag the paramters from the outline onto the blank report:
+To do this, drag the parameters from the outline onto the blank report:

 ![Screenshot][220]